statuser/AdvancedAnalytics/WindowsSetup.md

 ## Install Python

 There are many ways to install Python and get it working in your Linux program.
 The different methods all have their pros and cons.
 One of the problems when working with a lot of different projects is that each project could depend on different external bits of code called modules or on different versions of Python.
 If you update Python for one project, it could break another project without you knowing it.
-In addition you could have conflicts in the external packages, called ependencies, that you are going to use.
+In addition you could have conflicts in the external packages, called dependencies, that you are going to use.
 One additional thing to consider is that when you upload your code to a server you need to upload all the dependencies as well.
-When install all your dependincies in a signel place you could end up uploading unneccessary dependencies with your project.
+When install all your dependencies in a single place you could end up uploading unnecessary dependencies with your project.
 To get around these problems we are going to use someting called virtual environments.
 This will give us a separate Python version and set of dependencies for each program that you write.
 This is a good practice even though this may be the only program that you work on.

 ### Install Pyenv for virtual Python Environments